christian-schlichtherle/service-wight/README.md

 This prints `Hello World!`, but why?

 Service Wight composes all providers and mappings it finds on the class path into a new provider.
-In this case, first it locates all implementations of the `Subject` interface (there is only one for now) and selects the one with the highest priority as you will see next.
+In this case, first it locates all implementations of the `Subject` interface (there is only one for now) and sorts them by descending priority.
-Second, it locates all implementations of the `Salutation` interface and orders them by ascending priority.
+Second, it locates all implementations of the `Salutation` interface and sorts them by ascending priority.
-Third, it composes a provider which applies the selected `Subject` and applies the sorted `Salutation`s in order.
+Third, it creates a composite provider which selects the first `Subject` and applies all `Salutation`s in order.

-### Overriding A Locatable Service Provider
+### Overriding The Locatable Service Provider

 For overriding the selection of the locatable service provider, you simply need to implement another locatable service provider with a higher priority - the default priority is `0`: